Collectible card game: Gameplay mechanics

-Each CCG system has a fundamental set of rules that describes the players' objectives, the categories of cards used in the game, and the basic rules by which the cards interact.
+Each game has a fundamental set of rules that describes the players' objectives, the categories of cards used in the game, and the basic rules by which the cards interact.
 Each card will have additional text explaining that specific card's effect on the game.
 Many games utilize a set of keywords to simplify the card text, with keywords referring to common gameplay rules.
 For example, Magic: The Gathering has about 25 common keywords such as "flying", meaning the creature can only be blocked by other creatures with flying.
 Each card also generally represents some specific element derived from the game's genre, setting, or source material.
 The cards are illustrated and named for these source elements, and the card's game function may relate to the subject.
 For example, Magic: The Gathering is based on the fantasy genre, so many of the cards represent creatures and magical spells from that setting.
 In the game, a dragon is illustrated as a reptilian beast, has higher stats than smaller creatures, and has the aforementioned "flying" keyword.
 Flavor text on cards is frequently used to provide a narrative for story-driven games or sometimes as humorous asides.

-The bulk of CCGs is designed around a resource system by which the pace of each game is controlled.
-Frequently, the cards which constitute a player's deck are considered a resource, with the frequency of cards moving from the deck to the play area or the player's hand being tightly controlled.
+The bulk of games are designed around a resource system by which the pace of each game is controlled.
+Frequently, the cards which constitute a player's deck are considered a resource, and the frequency of cards moving from the deck to the play area or the player's hand is tightly controlled.
 Relative card strength is often balanced by the number or type of resources needed in order to play the card, and pacing after that may be determined by the flow of cards moving in and out of play.
-Resources may be specific cards themselves or represented by other means (e.g. tokens in various resource pools, symbols on cards, etc.).
+Resources may be specific cards themselves or represented by other means (for example, tokens in various resource pools, symbols on cards, etc.).